wemrysi/quasar/README.md

 Note: please note that we are not using here a system wide sbt, but our own copy of it (under ./sbt).
 This is primarily done for determinism.
 In order to have a reproducible build, the helper script needs to be part of the repo.

-This will lead to failures in the integration test project (`it`) because there is no configured "backend" available.
 Running the full test suite can be done in two ways:

 ##### Testing option 1 (prerequisite: docker)